jamie-codes/fpl-assistant/README.md

 ---

 ## ⚠️ Important Notes
-- Your login details are only used during the session and are not stored.
+- Your cookies are only used during the session and are not stored elsewhere.
-- Make sure your account uses basic authentication (no two-factor for now).
+- Make sure your cookies are current and not expired.
 - Use responsibly and avoid excessive requests to the FPL servers.

 ---